 Rowles returned to live in New Zealand in the mid-2000s after his separation from his wife and mother of his two sons, Deborah-Leigh Ashton.

-In 2008 The Secret Life Of John Rowles, an open and revealing documentary on Rowles' life, his career highs and low-points, was broadcast in New Zealand.
+In 2008 The Secret Life Of John Rowles, an open and revealing documentary on Rowles’s life, his career highs and low-points, was broadcast in New Zealand.

-In 2011 Rowles did what he called his "Final Bow" tour throughout New Zealand.
-While that may have been the end of the big concerts, don’t be surprised to see the old trouper out there somewhere singing the big songs.
+In 2011 Rowles did what he called his “Final Bow” tour throughout New Zealand.
+While that may have been the end of the big concerts, the old trouper will find the temptation to keep singing the big songs irresistible.
+In 2014 he undertook an ambitious nationwide tour performing the songs of Elvis Presley (and John Rowles) with Presley’s “TCB Band” (Ronnie Tutt, James Burton, and Glen D Hardin).